 - The type of clients or customers you choose not to work with.

 - The flexibility you show, when a client or customer has a unique challenge.

 - The working atmosphere you provide.

 - The way you communicate with your clients or customers.

 - The way you handle problems, both internally and external (client) problems.

 - The regularity with which you achieve deadlines.

 It’s all marketing

-Everything your business does (or fails to do) is marketing.
+Everything your business does is marketing.

 That’s to say, it’s giving people a story about your business.
 It’s setting their expectations.
 It’s building confidence in your services or creating doubt.
 It’s telling the world what your priorities are.